pandas-dev/pandas/doc/source/10min.rst

    df.head()
    df.tail(3)

-Display the index,columns, and the underlying numpy data
+Display the index, columns, and the underlying numpy data

 .. ipython:: python